Estimated reading time: 2 mins

 Test your capability regularly – you don’t need to perform a full test, which is very business disruptive.
 Break up the tests if you have to, but you will need to test it end-to-end at some point, perhaps once a year.
 Getting into the habit is a sure-fire way of maturing the capability

 Work with the Business – DR in isolation isn’t effective unless the Business has a continuity plan that sits on top of it.
+Work with the Business by ensuring they understand the risk and importance of having a solid plan that comes into effect in the event of a disaster

 and best of all…